indmdev/Free-Telegram-Store-Bot/README.md

 ![photo_2024-09-10 08 21 53](https://github.com/user-attachments/assets/c46020b2-5205-4d9d-a515-b6612f99da16)

-# Message me at https://t.me/InDMDev for your Bots customizations.
+# Message me at https://t.me/InDMDev for your advanced Bots customizations.

 For more Bots like this, and to be the first to know when I publish free bots, join my channel: https://t.me/InDMDevBots

-# Note: Use this program only for legal purposes (s), InDMDev is not and will not be responsible for any illegal activity you use this program for.
-# MAKE THE WORLD A BETTER PLACE 🙏

 # Guide